 What injuries are covered by University of Chicago Athletics & Recreation?

-The Athletic Training Department will treat any injury directly related to intercollegiate sport participation that occurred during team travel, supervised practice, scheduled games, or while conditioning for a particular sport during the NCAA defined playing and practice season.
+The Athletic Training Department will treat any injury directly related to intercollegiate sport participation that occurred during team travel, scheduled contests, supervised practice and supervised strength and conditioning sessions.

 What is not covered by University of Chicago Athletics & Recreation?

-Athletics & Recreation does not and cannot cover any personal illnesses (chronic or acute - at any time), any infection, diagnostic tests or surgery for preexisting conditions, or injuries incurred by a student/athlete outside of the NCAA practice and competition season.
-This includes injuries incurred in high school, recreational or intramural sports participation and during summer training.
-Cost for second opinions or treatment sought that was not referred by the University of Chicago Sports Medicine staff (athletic trainer and/or team physician) is not covered by Athletics & Recreation.
+Athletics & Recreation does not and cannot cover any personal illnesses (chronic or acute - at any time), any infection, diagnostic tests or surgery for preexisting conditions, or injuries incurred by a student-athlete outside of team travel, scheduled contests, supervised practice and supervised strength and conditioning sessions.
+This includes injuries incurred prior to enrolling at the University, recreational or intramural sports participation and any personal fitness activity.
+Any expense for second opinions or treatment sought that was not referred by the University of Chicago Sports Medicine staff (athletic trainer and/or team physician) is not covered by Athletics & Recreation.

 What do I need to provide if my son/daughter has an insurance claim directly related to an injury sustained while practicing or competing in a University of Chicago intercollegiate sport sponsored event?